-8.27 The site is located within Flood Zone 1 with no risk from fluvial flooding.
-A Flood Risk Assessment and Drainage Strategy has been submitted with the application and the sustainable drainage measures include permeable paving and the use of swales to the attenuation basin in the western part of the site where water would be stored before entering Hagsdell Stream, which is to the west of the site.
-There has been concern raised by objectors in relation to their ownership of this stream.
-The applicant has advised that they have investigated ownership and have taken measures to ensure they are able to discharge into the stream.
-The details submitted indicate that sustainable drainage can be achieved on site in accordance with the SUDS hierarchy set out in Policy.
+8.28 The site is located within Flood Zone 1 with no risk from fluvial flooding.
+A Flood Risk Assessment and Drainage Strategy has been submitted with the application and the sustainable drainage measures include permeable paving and the use of swales and an attenuation basin in the western part of the site where water would be stored before entering Hagsdell Stream to the west or being pumped to Mangrove Road Thames Water sewer.
+There has been concern raised by objectors in relation to ownership of this stream.
+The applicant has taken measures to ensure they are able to either discharge into the stream or to Thames Water sewer.
+The details submitted indicate that sustainable drainage can be achieved on site in accordance with the SUDS hierarchy set out in Policy WAT5.